Quick Answer

 The waterfront strip — running through Fifty Point, Winona, and the eastern lakeshore communities — faces mosquito pressure from both the lake shoreline wetland margin and the warm, humid air that settles over lakefront properties on summer evenings.
 Lake-effect humidity keeps lakeshore vegetation moist and provides ideal resting conditions for adult mosquitoes from May through September.

 Fifty Point Conservation Area, located directly on the Stoney Creek waterfront, is a documented blacklegged tick habitat.
-The Hamilton Conservation Authority has confirmed tick activity in its managed lands, and properties adjacent to the park boundary face genuine tick exposure risk throughout the spring and fall peak seasons.
+The Hamilton Conservation Authority has confirmed tick activity in its managed lands, and properties adjacent to the park boundary face genuine tick exposure risk from spring right through to fall.

 Red Hill Creek and its Ravine Corridor